Memorando: A Grande Divisão

 Today’s economic interconnectivity leaves markets susceptible to global crises.
 We are bearing witness to this today with a number of events, conferences, and trade shows cancelled out of precaution of spreading the COVID-19 strain of coronavirus.
 Events like Facebook’s F8, Shopify’s Unite, Austin’s South by Southwest, and Columbus’ Arnold Fitness Festival are each responsible for hundreds of millions in economic impact.
 They were cancelled, mostly without contention or uproar.
 And despite living in age of digital fluency, the Spring of 2020 has illustrated how dependent the international business community is on in-person transactions, interactions, and business development.
 There are parallels to draw.

-Web Smith on Twitter
+Web Smith no Twitter

 In 2003: the Canton Fair (China) saw an ~80% drop in attendance.
 Alibaba built Taobao and Alipay – partly in response to SARS.
 This launch moved Alibaba away from its initial B2B intentions and towards its P2P marketplace model of today.
 2003 sales: $10M 2005 sales: $1.2B